 Pilar Castrosin, an economist with seven years of experience, works at the Inter-American Development Bank (IDB) focusing on private participation in infrastructure projects.
 As a PPP Senior Associate at the IDB PPP Single Window, she specializes in developing regulatory and institutional frameworks for PPPs in Latin America and the Caribbean (LAC).
 Her presentation addressed water and sanitation challenges in LAC, emphasizing the disparities in urban and rural coverage and the region’s outdated governance structures.

 Pilar highlighted several initiatives aimed at increasing private sector involvement.
 In Peru, the government established a regulation for unsolicited proposals, allowing private sector submissions to improve water and sanitation access.
 One notable example involved a $20 million investment focused on rural areas, illustrating how small-scale projects can attract private sector interest despite the high setup costs associated with PPPs.
-Another example was introduced in the Bahamas, a 10-year contract with a private company focused on reducing non-revenue water losses and improving utility efficiency.
+Another example, in the Bahamas, a 10-year contract with a private company focused on reducing non-revenue water losses and improving utility efficiency.
 This partnership resulted in significant improvements, including increased income for the utility, reduced government subsidies, and decreased reliance on expensive desalination plants.

 Pilar emphasized the potential of creating governance structures that facilitate high-scale initiatives involving multiple communities.
 She cited a successful example from Spain in solid waste management, suggesting a similar approach could be applied to water and wastewater treatment in LAC.
 This strategy could enhance the scalability and impact of PPP projects in the region.